-Why should it matter to you whether you are working with a fiduciary advisor and not a broker?
+Why Should it matter to you whether you are working with a fiduciary advisor or a regular financial advisor?

 Here’s what Tony Robbins, long an advocate for a level playing field and transparency in the financial industry has to say about it: Give him the full 2 minutes.
 Your eyes are about to be opened.
 ACI is one of only about 5000 single registration advisors nationwide that are true fiduciaries (less than 2% of advisors) with no broker affiliation or registration.
 This will make sense shortly.